Event-Horizon-desktop-environment/Nova-Canvas-Studio/README.md

 # Nova Canvas Studio

-A Linux-only, source-built **nonlinear video editor** with a dark, tool-grade
+A Linux-only, and will stay linux only!
+Windows has too many windows and it's time for linux to have it's own software source-built **nonlinear video editor** with a dark, tool-grade
 flavor: a proper timeline with a pinned ruler/minimap/timecode strip, linked A/V editing, hardware-accelerated decode and encode, and a headless engine tested separately from the GUI.